Amourspirit/python_ooo_dev_tools/docs/style_guide.md

 `.. spelling:word-list::` can be at the end of a `rst` file.

+## Code Spell Checker

+The [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) extension is recommended for this project.

+It has some powerful features that allow adding of words to custom dictionaries.
+Also I can share dictionaries with `sphinxcontrib.spelling` extension.

+In the root of the project a custom `cspell.json` has been created.
+It contains links to the `./docs/internal/dict/**` dictionaries and the `cspell.json` also contains a words list.
+To use extended features try right clicking on a misspelled word and check the spelling options from the popup menu.

 ## Abbreviations

 Abbreviations are handled by the `:abbreviation:` role.